tejonface/NCAA4NBA/replit.md

 # Overview

+This project is a **Streamlit web application** for analyzing NBA draft data and NCAA basketball schedules.
+The application consists of two main components:

+1. **scraper.py**: A standalone web scraper that fetches data from external sources (nbadraft.net and ESPN) and saves it to CSV files
-This project is a **Streamlit web application** for scraping and analyzing NBA draft data and NCAA basketball schedules.
-The application fetches live data from external sources (nbadraft.net) and presents NBA mock draft information with player rankings, teams, physical attributes, and school affiliations.
-The application is designed to provide basketball analytics and scouting information with data visualization capabilities using matplotlib and seaborn.
+2. **app.py**: A Streamlit web application that loads pre-scraped data and presents NBA mock draft information with player rankings, teams, physical attributes, and school affiliations

+This separation ensures the Streamlit app loads instantly without waiting for web scraping on every page load.
+The application provides basketball analytics and scouting information with data visualization capabilities using matplotlib and seaborn.

 # User Preferences